fauu/Coditra/README.md

 ## Known issues

-* TREX and Garzanti sources are currently broken.
+* TREX and Garzanti lookup sources are currently broken.

 * SJP PWN lookup: some results as well as “internal” cross-references not picked up.
 For an example of both see <https://sjp.pwn.pl/sjp/szukaj/mistrz>